karoldavid/feedreader/README.md

 "test-driven development" is an important part of the development process.
 It ensures that features, to be developed in the future, do not break existing ones.
 In this project, a number of tests are run against a web-based application that reads RSS feeds.
 The test suites are written within Jasmine, a JavaScript Testing Framework.
 They test the underlying business logic of the application, the event handling and the DOM manipulation.

+## The test suites

-The spec file 'jasmine/spec/feedreader.js' contains 5 test suites:
+The spec file 'jasmine/spec/feedreader.js' contains five test suites:

 Three obligatory test suites
 * RSS Feeds